LonoCloud/lein-voom/README.md

 ## A solution:

-Most approaches can be grouped into two categories: ones that use SNAPSHOT artifacts and ones that don't.
+Most approaches addressing these use cases can be grouped into two
+categories: ones that use SNAPSHOT artifacts and ones that don't.
 SNAPSHOT versions can make some sense if all related deps are kept in a single git repo, and care is taken to rebuild from sources whenever they change, though tracking from a built artifact back to a git commit can still be problematic.
 Multiple git repos add more problems, some of which can be addressed by git submodules.
-Yet without putting git commit sha's in artifact version numbers, interoperating with the larger world of leiningen dependencies is problematic.
+Yet, without putting git commit sha's in artifact version numbers, interoperating with the larger world of leiningen dependencies is problematic.

 Our solution falls into the second category -- using only non-SNAPSHOT versions for built artifacts and dependency declarations.
 The most